Three-mode tunable coupler for superconducting two-qubit gates: Results

+Here, $u_{ij}$ denotes the matrix elements of the evolution operator $\hat{\mathcal{U}}$ projected onto the two-qubit computational subspace, with the coupler in the ground state.

-Here the unitary operator $\hat{\mathcal{U}}$ denotes the time evolution of the initial computational states during the gate implementation.
-The result is presented in Fig.~\ref{fig:pulse}(a), the corresponding gate duration as a function of an external flux amplitude is given in Fig.~\ref{fig:pulse}(b).
-Here we observe a periodic behavior of the gate fidelity.
-At the first maximum of the fidelity curve we do not get high-fidelity operation due to the immense ZZ interaction.
-Withal, the second maximum, marked with a star, shows the fidelity of 0.999(7) with 43.3-ns duration.
+\ilyas{The resulting errors are} presented in Fig.~\ref{fig:pulse}(a), while the corresponding gate duration as a function of an external flux amplitude is given in Fig.~\ref{fig:pulse}(b).
+Here we observe a periodic behavior of \ilyas{the gate error condutioned by population oscallations within the computational subspace.} At the first minimum of the fidelity curve we do not get high-fidelity operation due to the immense ZZ interaction.

+Withal, the second \ilyas{error minimum}, marked with a star, shows the gate fidelity of 0.9997 with 43.3-ns duration.
 For this point, a time evolution of the mean target state population (dashed blue), a conditional phase (red) and a leakage error (dashed-dotted green) are depicted in Fig.~\ref{fig:pulse}(c).
 The target state population behavior mostly relates to the oscillations between states during the gate implementation.
 The population leaks to the second excited qubit states $|gf\rangle, |fg\rangle$ and to the coupler state $|010\rangle$.
 The detailed dynamic of each computational state can be found in Appendix~\ref{sec:Appendix2}.